dimircea/iotduino/README.md

 // pin 13 is set as OUTPUT
 duino.pinMode( 13, 1);
+// repeat every 500 milliseconds
 setInterval( function () {
   // alternate the pin state between HIGH and LOW duino.digitalWrite( 13, !duino.digitalRead( 13));
 }, 500);
 ```

-Reading distance with the `HC-SR04` ultrasonic senosor (it requires voltage level shifter from 5V to 3.3V and back since the PCDuino GPIOs are not 5V tolerant and the sensor does now work if powered from 3.3V):
+Reading distance with the `HC-SR04` ultrasonic sensor (requires hardware voltage level shifter from 5V to 3.3V and back since the PCDuino GPIOs are not 5V tolerant and the `HCSR-04` sensor does not work if powered from 3.3V):
 ```
 var duino = require( 'iotduino'),
     trigPin = 2, echoPin = 3, cm = -1;